-Professor of Political Science, Dean of the School of Social Sciences
+Professor of Political Science, Associate Dean of the Ridge College of Intelligence Studies and Applied Sciences

 Specialization: International Relations, Public Policy, American Government, Simulations

 Dr. Randy S. Clemons, received his bachelor of arts at Whitworth University in Spokane, WA, and his doctorate at Idaho State University.
-Dr. Clemons is a Professor of Political Science and since 2009 has been the Dean of the School of Social Sciences (i.e., the departments of History, Sociology, Social Work, Criminal Justice, and Political Science).
+Dr. Clemons is a Professor of Political Science and the Dean of the Ridge College of Intelligence Studies and Applied Sciences (i.e., the departments of Intelligence Studies, Applied Sociology and Social Work, Criminal Justice, Mathematics, Data Science, Cyber Security and Cyber Risk Management, Applied Forensic Sciences, Communication, and Political Science).
 In 2007 he won the “Distinguished Teaching Award” at Mercyhurst University.

-His public policy book has been widely adopted as a text in public policy programs at both the graduate and undergraduate level.
+His public policy book, now in its 3rd Edition, has been widely adopted as a text in public policy programs at both the graduate and undergraduate level.
 Some of the schools where professors have adopted it include: Duke, Syracuse, UCLA, American University, the University of Pennsylvania, George Mason, Seton Hall, Michigan State, University of Florida, Creighton, Arizona State, the US Coast Guard Academy, West Point, Ohio State, Catholic University of America, John Hopkins, Virginia Tech, Washington University, and the George H.W.
 Bush School of Public Policy at Texas A&M.